retirement savings | september 9, 2024

 It’s true that while you get a nice tax break on the money you contribute to a traditional 401(k) account, once you start making withdrawals in retirement, you will pay taxes on every dollar you take out.
 However, many people will have a lower effective tax rate in retirement than the marginal rate during their working years.
 That makes deferring taxes via a 401(k) plan beneficial.
 Even if your tax rate doesn’t decrease in retirement, tax deferral generally works out better long term than a nonretirement account.

 If you expect a higher tax rate later, Roth contributions may help you.
-Eighty-seven percent of retirement plans now offer them, and that figure is likely to rise even higher due to provisions in the SECURE 2.0 Act passed in late 2022.
-You pay taxes on the money you contribute to a Roth, but after that, the principal and gains can be tax-free via qualified withdrawals.
-If, instead, you grew your portfolio using a taxable (nonretirement) account, even with income low enough to avoid taxes on long-term capital gains, a Roth account2 would still be at least as good tax-wise.
+Ninety-three percent of retirement plans now offer them, and 14% of participants made Roth contributions in 2023.
+You pay taxes on the money you contribute to a Roth, but after that, the principal and gains can be tax-free via qualified withdrawals.2 If, instead, you grew your portfolio using a taxable (nonretirement) account, even with income low enough to avoid taxes on long-term capital gains, a Roth account would still be at least as good tax-wise.
 Ultimately, tax-deferred growth, with either traditional or Roth savings, can go a long way toward meeting your retirement goals.

 One criticism of retirement plans is that some employees could use more help with other aspects of their financial lives.
 The SECURE 2.0 Act enables plan sponsors to promote retirement saving in conjunction with student loan payments and building an emergency fund.
 Congress seems to appreciate that the combination of behavior encouragement and a well-established platform is very powerful.

-Of course, there is a range of quality and cost among 401(k) plans.
+American workers’ retirement saving has been significantly enhanced by 401(k) plans.
+Of course, there is a range of quality and cost among plans.
 And all types of investment accounts have advantages and disadvantages.
-Regulations around retirement plans, taxation, and Social Security could still be changed to further improve Americans’ retirement security.
+Continual innovation and collaboration are essential to expanding coverage, improving savings adequacy, and ensuring that 401(k) plans meet the diverse needs of the evolving workforce.
+Regulations around taxation and Social Security could still be changed to further improve Americans’ retirement security.
 None of that leads me to believe that retirement plans don’t make sense for savers today.

-1All statistics about retirement plans are from T. Rowe Price Reference Point (PDF).
+1All statistics about retirement plans are from T. Rowe Price Reference Point (PDF) and refer to plans served by T. Rowe Price.

 Important Information

 This material has been prepared by T. Rowe Price for general and educational purposes only.
 This material does not provide recommendations concerning investments, investment strategies, or account types.
-It is not individualized to the needs of any specific investor and is not intended to suggest that any particular investment action is appropriate for you, nor is it intended to serve as the primary basis for investment decision-making.
+It is not individualized to the needs of any specific investor and is not intended to suggest that any particular investment action is appropriate for you.
 T. Rowe Price, its affiliates, and its associates do not provide legal or tax advice.
 Any tax-related discussion contained in this material, including any attachments/links, is not intended or written to be used, and cannot be used, for the purpose of (i) avoiding any tax penalties or (ii) promoting, marketing, or recommending to any other party any transaction or matter addressed herein.
 Please consult your independent legal counsel and/or tax professional regarding any legal or tax issues raised in this material.

 All investments are subject to market risk, including the possible loss of principal.
 The principal value of target date investments is not guaranteed at any time, including at or after the target date, which is the approximate year an investor plans to retire.
 These investments typically invest in a broad range of underlying portfolios that include stocks, bonds, and short-term investments and are subject to the risks of different areas of the market.
 In addition, the objectives of target date investments typically change over time to become more conservative.